diogovalentte/crypto_coins_stream_AWS/README.md

 8. Now the AWS Firehose can send data to Elasticsearch.

 ## Testing:
-1. To test this project, go to the Lambda function on the AWS Console and test the function a couple times or add a Trigger to the function.
+1. To test this project, go to the Lambda function on the AWS Console and test the function a couple of times or add a Trigger to the function.
-2. Go to AWS S3 check the if the objects have been created.
+2. Go to AWS S3 to check if the objects have been created.
 3. Go to the "**Query Workbench**" section on Kibana to execute SQL or PPL queries on the Elasticsearch data, like:
 ```sql
 SHOW tables LIKE %; 			-- Show all indices in Elasticsearch